jeremiemartinez/jeremiemartinez.github.com/_posts/2015-12-15-custom-lint-rules.md

 As you can see, we need two compile dependencies to implement our custom Lint rules, so make sure you have them.
 We also need to precise a `Lint-Registry`, we will see later what it is but for now remember it is mandatory.
 Finally we created a small task to help us installing quickly our new Lint rules.

-To compile and deploy this module, you will use the following command: `../gradlew clear build install`.
+To compile and deploy this module, you will use the following command: `../gradlew clean install`.

 Now that we configured our module, let's see how we can code our first rule.

 ### First rule: Attr must always be prefixed

-In CaptainTrain project, to avoid clash in attributes we always prefixed them by `ct`.
+In the CaptainTrain project, we always prefix our attributes by `ct` to avoid clashes with other libraries.
 This can be easily forgotten by new developers (like me), therefore I wrote the following rule:

 {% highlight java %}
 public class AttrPrefixDetector extends ResourceXmlDetector {

  public static final Issue ISSUE = Issue.create("AttrNotPrefixed",
-        "You must prefix your custom attr by `ct`", "To avoid clashes, we prefixed all our attrs.", Category.TYPOGRAPHY,
+        "You must prefix your custom attr by `ct`", "We prefix all our attrs to avoid clashes.", Category.TYPOGRAPHY,
         5,
         Severity.WARNING,
         new Implementation(AttrPrefixDetector.class,
                                Scope.RESOURCE_FILE_SCOPE));

+ // Only XML files
  @Override
  public boolean appliesTo(@NonNull Context context,
                           @NonNull File file) {
    return LintUtils.isXmlFile(file);
  }

+// Only values folder
  @Override
  public boolean appliesTo(ResourceFolderType folderType) {
     return ResourceFolderType.VALUES == folderType;
 }

+// Only attr tag
  @Override
  public Collection<String> getApplicableElements() {
     return Collections.singletonList(TAG_ATTR);
  }

+// Only name attribute
  @Override
  public Collection<String> getApplicableAttributes() {
     return Collections.singletonList(ATTR_NAME);